ursi-2020/technical-base/doc/vm_installation.md

 ![config](./images/configuration.png)
 ![sharedFolder](./images/shared_folder.png)
 ### Change technical-base to the name of your GIT repository of your APP!
 - Edit the shared folder so that it points to the previously cloned local git repository.
+Don't change the VM mounting point !!
 ![link](./images/link.png)
 - Right click on the machine > start > start without display.
 ![start](./images/start.png)